Graduate Center Dissertation Year Fellowships

 Supervisor: Talia Schaffer

 In an important contribution to studies of affect in nineteenth-century British fiction, Hoffman shows a pervasive concern with question of knowing others tends to lead to an epistemological and ethical impasse productive of pleasure and of valuable negative affects.
-Bad feelings can thus be turned to delight and instruction for characters and readers in the novels of Jane Austen, Charlotte Brontë, Wilkie Collins, and George Eliot.
+Bad feelings can thus be turned to delight and instruction for characters and readers in the novels of Jane Austen, Charlotte Brontë, Wilkie Collins, and George Eliot. - The Alumni and Doctoral Faculty Prize for the Most Distinguished Dissertation of the Year

 A.W.
 Strouse